aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/python-and-aspose-words-for-java/python-programmers-guide/programming-with-documents/copy-bookmarked-text-in-python/_index.md

 dstDoc = self.Document()
 \# Let's say we will be appending to the end of the body of the last section. dstNode = dstDoc.getLastSection().getBody()
-\# It is a good idea to use this import context object because multiple nodes are being imported.
+\# It is a good idea to use this import context object because several nodes are being imported.
-\# If you import multiple times without a single context, it will result in many styles created. importer = self.NodeImporter(srcDoc, dstDoc, self.ImportFormatMode.KEEP_SOURCE_FORMATTING)
+\# If you import a few times without a single context, it will result in several styles created. importer = self.NodeImporter(srcDoc, dstDoc, self.ImportFormatMode.KEEP_SOURCE_FORMATTING)
 \# Do it once.
 self.appendBookmarkedText(importer, srcBookmark, dstNode)